 Diffusive mixing, also known as random all phenomenon, is achieved through the random motion of the particles.
 The rate of mix is considerably slower than convective but achieves microscopic homogenization.
 Therefore, diffusive mixing is the first choice for axial mixing, especially of gases and liquids.
 Sometimes a combination of convective and diffusive is used to combine speed and effectiveness.

 3. Shear Mixing

 Sheer mixing lends itself to both batch and in line mixing operations.
 It is induced by momentum exchange of the particles of the ingredients which have different velocities.
 It is often used in the production of creams, emollients, ointments, and suspension products such as syrups.
 It works well where the ingredients would not easily mix.
 High sheer mixing can be used when the ingredients require a more vigorous action to evenly distribute, such as oil and water formulations, or where there are solids that require broken down.
 High sheer mixing also works well when ingredients have different viscosity levels.

 Pharmaceutical Mixing with Pharma Hygiene Products

 International Cleanroom Standard

-Our mixing products at Pharma Hygiene are designed to be of international cleanroom quality, made of 304 grade steel with 316L pharmaceutical grade wetted parts.
-This combined with a high level of finishing, creates and easy to clean surface that is pit and crevice free and can be steralised.
+Our mixing products at Pharma Hygiene Products are designed to be of international cleanroom quality, made of 304 grade steel with 316L pharmaceutical grade wetted parts.
+This combined with a high level of finishing, creates and easy to clean surface that is pit and crevice free and can be sterilised.

 Our products have full traceability for international pharma-quality compliance, and material grade, surface finish, and TSE certification are available on request.